 The famous Amati legacy was established by Andrea Amati (c1511-1577), like both the Stradivari and Guarneri families, from Cremona, Italy.
-His two sons were Antonio (c1540-1607) and his half-brother Girolamo (Hieronymus) (c1561-1630), or the 'Brothers Amati' as they are commonly known.
+His two sons were Antonio (c1540-1607) and his half-brother Girolamo (Hieronymus) (c1561-1630), or the 'brothers Amati' as they are commonly known.
 Although it is noted that Hieronymus bought out Antonio around 1588, most productions until 1630 bore labels which indicated that the two continued to work together, improving the design of the instruments of the violin family in subtle ways, such as the form of the soundhole and the outlines of the instruments.

 The influence of the work of the Brothers Amati spread far and wide, in Italy and abroad.
-The Amati legacy was sealed by Hieronymus' son, Nicolò, who may have taught Antonio Stradivari and Andrea Guarneri.
+The Amati legacy was sealed by Hieronymus' son, Nicolò, whom many believe have taught Stradivari and Andrea Guarneri the craft of instrument making.